jakobib/daia2016/finding-availability.md

   The Approach to use RDF as basic data format turned out to be impractical but it helped conceptual modeling

+  See also mistakes of OpenURL 1.0 vs 0.1 (new formats, more complexity for no actual more outcome) and SRU 2.0 vs 1.0 (dito).

 - recommended encoding of common limitations of interlibrary loan (e.g. no loan to foreign countries): Digital Documents and Interloan is difficult because libraries often don’t know what they have licensed under what conditions.